 - successfully completed the lower-division prerequisite courses, plus 2 semester credit hours of electives (total 60 semester credit hours).
 Courses successfully completed do not have to be repeated.
 The multicultural women’s studies course may be completed before or after admission to upper-division nursing.
 Registered nurses who have previously earned a bachelor’s degree in another field must complete only those prerequisite courses listed for non-nurses with a bachelor’s degree;

-- a minimum GPA of at least 2.0 on the required lower-division courses.
+a minimum cumulative GPA of at least 2.0 on the required lower-division prerequisite courses.
 If a course is taken more than once, the most recent grade received will be counted in calculating the GPA.
-Other courses which an applicant may have taken are not calculated in the GPA for admission.
+Other courses that an applicant may have taken are not calculated in the GPA for admission.

 - Nursing courses were completed within a nursing program that has national nursing accreditation.

 - A grade of C or better was earned in all nursing courses (including pathophysiology).

 - Nursing courses transferred in for credit must have been completed within the last five years.